tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 A lot of APIs have modeled their design after Stripe's.
 For example, see <a href="https://github.com/tripit/slate">Slate</a>, <a href="https://github.com/sourcey/spectacle">Spectacle</a>, or <a href="http://readme.io">readme.io</a>.

 Should you use a three-column layout with your API documentation?
 Maybe.
 However, if the response example and description doesn't line up, the viewer's focus is somewhat split, and the user must resort to more up-and-down scrolling.
-Additionally, if your layout uses three columns, your middle column will have some narrow constraints that doesn't leave much room for screenshots and code examples.
+Additionally, if your layout uses three columns, your middle column will have some narrow constraints that don't leave much room for screenshots and code examples.

 The MYOB Developer Center takes an interesting approach in documenting the JSON in their APIs.
 They list the JSON structure in a table-like way, with different levels of indentation.
 You can move your mouse over a field for a tooltip description, or you can click it to have a description expand below.
+The use of tooltips enables the rows of the example and the description to line up perfectly.

 To the right of the JSON definitions is a code sample with real values.
 When you select a value, both the element in the table and the element in the code sample highlight at the same time.

 <a href="http://developer.myob.com/api/accountright/v2/generalledger/account/#GET" class="noExtIcon"><img src="images/myobjsondoc.png" alt="MYOB JSON doc approach" /></a>

-If you have long JSON objects like this, a custom table with different classes applied to different levels might be the only truly usable solution.
-It facilitates scanning, and the popover + collapsible approach allows you to compress the table so you can jump to the part you're interested in.
+This approach facilitates scanning, and the popover + collapsible approach allows you to compress the table so you can jump to the part you're interested in.

-However, this approach requires more manual work from a documentation point of view, and there isn't any interactivity to try out the endpoints.
+However, this approach requires more manual work from a documentation point of view.
 Still, if you have long JSON objects, it might be worth it.

 ## Embedding dynamic responses

 Sometimes responses are generated dynamically based on API calls to a test system.
 For example, look at the [Rhapsody API](https://developer.rhapsody.com/api) and click an endpoint &mdash; the response is generated dynamically.

 Another API with dynamic responses is the [Open Weather API](https://openweathermap.org/current).
-When you click one of the "Examples of API calls," such as [http://samples.openweathermap.org/data/2.5/weather?q=London](http://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b1b15e88fa797225412429c1c50c122a1), you see the response dynamically returned in the browser.
+When you click a link in the "Examples of API calls" section, such as [http://samples.openweathermap.org/data/2.5/weather?q=London](http://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b1b15e88fa797225412429c1c50c122a1), you see the response dynamically returned in the browser.

 <a href="http://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b1b15e88fa797225412429c1c50c122a1" class="noExtIcon"><img class="medium" src="images/dynamicresponseinbrowser.png"/></a>